 He found the Foundation4Work programme on Facebook and got in touch.

-During this conversation, Al disclosed to the team how his neurological disorder had affected his life, and how he felt it affected his prospects for employment in particular.
+During this conversation, Al disclosed to the team how his neurological condition had affected his life, and how he felt it affected his prospects for employment in particular.
 He told us how this, together with the condition itself, had caused him to suffer from depression.

 Identifying a Barrier